-Once cultivated by Native Americans and European settlers, the 162-acre FARM Institute at Katama Farm is a working farm devoted to sustainable agriculture and farm education.
+Once cultivated by Native Americans and European settlers, the 162-acre FARM Institute at Katama Farm is both a working farm and a farm-based educational hub.
 In 2005, the FARM Institute, an island nonprofit devoted to connecting children to agriculture, made it their headquarters and restored the buildings and grounds.
-After becoming a Trustees-managed property in 2016, the farm is now home to beef cattle, sheep, goats, and poultry.

 The farm is open for visitors to stroll the barn, visit with the animals, or walk through the Friendship Garden.
 A pair of flat, under-two-mile walking trails wind along the south pastures.
-Guests can stop in at our farm store to purchase locally raised meats and eggs, as well as t-shirts and other merchandise.
 Drop off the kids for one of our hands-on farm programs, learn a new kitchen skill in an adult cooking class, or bring the whole family for a farm dinner in the summer.